-- 2.30.
+2.35.
 The primary access for the development is from the private access road which serves Penyfodau Fawr Farm.

-Construction vehicles will access the road from the southern arm of the A484 / B4560 Swansea Road roundabout. - 2.31.
-The secondary access is proposed to be served from the rear of an existing lay-by on the southern side of the B4560 Swansea Road (E), approximately 430m east of the Hospital Road access.
-Access to farm track is currently blocked up by earth bund and the applicant understands that the landowners is looking to reinstate access.
-Improvement works to the access and track will be delivered as part of the development proposal.
-This access will be used by the District Network Operator to access its substation compound. - 2.32.
+- 2.36.
+A secondary access fronts the rear of an existing lay-by on the southern side of the B4560 Swansea Road, approximately 430m east of the Hospital Road access.
+Access to this farm track is currently blocked up and the applicant understands that the landowners will reinstate this access.
+Improvement works to the access and track will be delivered as part of the application proposal.
+This access will be used by both the operator of the BESS compound and National Grid to access its substation compound. - 2.37.
 The development parcel located to the north of the A484, will be served via an existing access on the western side of the B4560 Swansea Road (W), located approximately 30 metres northwest of the A484 / B4560 Swansea Road roundabout.